TRAINING - 2021

-TRAINING AT Welsh Harp Sailing Club in 2019
+at The Welsh Harp Sailing Club

 We have qualified instructors, modern boats and boards, buoyancy aids, wetsuits, wind and water - all we need is YOU!

-Thursday training and tasters start again on Thursday 11th April 2019.
 Outside the training season for dinghy sailing, we welcome new members with sailing experience and run Plain Sailing improver sessions through to early December.

 Perfect for beginners to learn to sail – instruction from friendly volunteers in modern 2-handed dinghies (GP14s - see image below).

 All you need is a change of clothes, a towel and soft shoes that you don’t mind getting wet.
 We provide everything else you need.
 There will even be a hot meal available when you come off the water.